Updated: Jun 20

 However, these piglets are half true Alentejano Black Pig stock and they clearly come from sterner stuff!
 No wire is going to worry them in their endeavour to explore, dig and then snooze under a cork tree if that is what they want to do!

-There are four particular black and white piglets that regularly scoot out under the wire and head off in any direction that seems to please them.
+There are five particular black and white piglets that regularly scoot out under the wire and head off in any direction that seems to please them.
 In fact, as I write this I am eyeing up this small troupe scavenging for acorns under a nearby oak tree.

 I was originally alerted to their antics as I saw their mother with a worried expression standing by the fence looking in my direction.
 Then I noticed the scampering babies heading up to the house, who knows what they thought they were up to, it might have been a spot of luncheon from the pig bucket, or just the glee of running about but, as soon as I started walking towards them, they dashed back darting under the wire to the safety of their mother’s copious milk bar and welcoming temperament.